asvela/dlc-control/README.md

     - scan amplitude

-The class will check that wavelength setpoint and internal scan settings are within acceptable ranges (and raise a ``OutOfRangeError`` if not).
+The class will check that the wavelength/temperature setpoint and internal scan settings are within acceptable ranges (and raise a ``OutOfRangeError`` if not).

 The module also provides some convenient dictionaries with all the settings it can modify, these dictionaries can be saved with measurement data to make sure